September 11, 2023

 STEP ONE: Preheat the oven to 350°F. Grease a 9×13 baking dish.

-STEP TWO: In a medium mixing bowl, beat together the cake mix, eggs, and vegetable oil.
-Beat with a hand (or stand) mixer until combined.
+STEP TWO: In the bowl of a stand mixer, beat together the cake mix, eggs, and vegetable oil.
 The mixture will be thick.

 STEP THREE: Remove half of the mixture and set aside.
 Press the remaining dough into the bottom of the prepared baking dish.